-Students selecting a major in Finance will be awarded a Bachelor of Science in Business Administration (B.S.B.A.) degree under the program of study offered by the William G. McGowan School of Business.
-A minor in Finance is also available as a part of the William G. McGowan School of Business program of study.
+Students selecting a major in Management will be awarded a Bachelor of Science in Business Administration (B.S.B.A.) degree under the program of study offered by the William G. McGowan School of Business.
+A minor in Management is also available as a part of the William G. McGowan School of Business program of study.

-- Bachelor of Science in Business Administration (B.S.B.A.) with major in Finance
+- Bachelor of Science in Business Administration (B.S.B.A.) with major in Management and a Concentration in Finance

 - Management Minor and a Concentration in Finance